strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ```

 :::note
-The command to close the database connection does not always work correctly, which results in an open handle in Jest.
+The command to close the database connection does not always work correctly, which results in an open handle warning in `Jest`.
 The `--watchAll` flag temporarily solves this problem.
 :::

 ## Test the `strapi` instance

-You need a main entry file for tests, one that will also test the `strapi` instance.
+You need a main entry file for tests, which can also be used to test the `strapi` instance.

 1. Create `app.test.js` in the `tests` directory.
 2. Add the following code to `app.test.js`: